 Amount charged by the provider related to your care.
 This represents the normal fee that the provider has designated as appropriate for the services provided.
-You can think of this as the retail price or billed amount.
+Think of this as the retail price.
+Think of this as the retail price or billed amount.